7 Tips for a Profitable Garage Sale

 Offer Profitable Extras

 Whether you make them yourself or pick them up from Costco or Sam’s Club, selling snacks and drinks during your garage or yard sale can take your final total over-the-top.
-It doesn’t have to be complicated, cookies, snack bags of chips and bottled water will sell really well.
-Hungry shoppers won’t think twice about shelling out a few dollars for a snack and drink to keep them going.
+It doesn’t have to be fancy; cookies, snack bags of chips and bottled water will sell really well.
+Hungry shoppers won’t think twice about shelling out a few bucks for a snack and drink to keep them going.